Tips and advice for a weekend break in Barcelona with kids. Where to stay and what to see when visiting Barcelona with toddlers and young children

 - Top tips for visiting Barcelona with kids

-- Best places to visit in Barcelona with kids
+- Kid-friendly things to do in Barcelona

 - The best place to stay in Barcelona with kids?